Langworthy, Salford: Regeneration

 In common with other areas of urban Salford, Langworthy experienced long-term population decline in the 1990s with high levels of crime and poverty in the area.
 Langworthy is now part of a Housing Market Renewal Initiative scheme which also covers Seedley.
 Urban Splash have redeveloped several Victorian terrace streets as the "Chimney Pot Park" housing scheme which includes some social housing through Great Places Housing Group.

 Education

 The area is served by two primary schools; Willow Tree and Holy Family RC, the latter being built on the former site of Langworthy Road Primary school.
 The nearest library is Pendleton Gateway.

+Amenities

+The Langworthy Park, also known as Chimney Pot Park, is a park in Langworthy.
+It includes a football pitch and a play area.

 Economy

 Salford Shopping Centre is the nearest major shopping area at Pendleton.
 It is also a major bus interchange.

 Transport

 The main road is Langworthy Road which runs north to the A6 road (Broad Street) and south to Eccles New Road and Salford Quays.

 Langworthy is served by a Metrolink station on the Eccles line.
 Salford Crescent is the nearest mainline railway station.